kbhedi715881/notes/README.md

 - Today's programming wisdom: "Code is read far more often than it's written.
 Strive for clarity and maintainability in your work, as it will benefit not only you but also your fellow developers who will interact with your code in the future.
 Invest time in writing self-explanatory code, meaningful variable names, and comprehensive documentation, as these are crucial for efficient collaboration and long-term project success."

 In essence, remember that programming is not just about making the computer understand your instructions; it's equally about making those instructions comprehensible to human readers, who might be debugging, maintaining, or enhancing your code months or even years down the line.

+# 2024-01-07
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and make progress more quickly.
+Use task management tools, such as Trello or Asana, to help keep track of your priorities.
+ 2. Plan ahead: Planning ahead is crucial for success in programming.
+When starting a new project or task, take the time to research and understand the requirements, expectations,and potential challenges.
+Creating a detailed plan, including milestones and deadlines, will ensure you stay on track and avoid getting lost in the code.
+3. Stay organized: A clean and organized codebase is a joy to work with and can save you time and frustration in troubleshooting and maintenance.
+Follow best practices for version control, using tools like Git, as well as using well-structured and commented code to make your work more accessible to you and others.
+Organizing and naming your files, classes, variables, etc. in a logical and consistent manner will also contribute to a more enjoyable coding experience.